 Meals included: Breakfast

-Today experience the beauty of the North from both air and land.
+Experience the beauty of the North from both air and land.
 Take a spectacular scenic flight to Cape Reinga over Whangaroa Harbour and the Rangaunu Harbour as well as Coopers Beach, Doubtless Bay and Ninety Mile Beach.
-The tour also includes a visit to the Cape Reinga lighthouse.

 Meals included: Breakfast